slcmcu/citadel/bastion/readme.md

 Currently the following schedulers are implemented and exposed as instance "types":

 * `service`: this will only run the container if the host matches the labels
-* `unique`: this will only run the container on hosts that do not have another instance running
+* `unique`: this will only run the container on hosts that do not have another instance running with the same image
 * `multi`: this uses a combination of both `service` and `unique` for placement